tensorflow/tfx/docs/guide/cli.md

 *   Run a pipeline and monitor the run on various orchestrators.
 *   List pipelines and pipeline runs.

+!!!
+Note
-Note: The TFX CLI doesn't currently provide compatibility guarantees.
+    The TFX CLI doesn't currently provide compatibility guarantees.
 The CLI interface might change as new versions are released.

 ## About the TFX CLI